guodoupan/tomado/README.md

 # tomado

-This is a movies app displaying box office and top rental DVDs using the Rotten Tomatoes API.
+This is a movies app displaying latest movie info using the Rotten Tomatoes API.

 Time spent: 6 hours